ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part II.md

  <br>
 **"21% of U.S. private industry workers would tell you that they don't have access to paid holidays.
 Crazy, right?"** <br>
  <br>
-**What's more unfortunate is that even for those employees who can have vacation time, they are afraid to use it up.** <br>
+**“What's more unfortunate is that even for those employees who can have vacation time, they are afraid to use it up.”** <br>
  <br>
 ![PTO usage.PNG](./PTO usage.PNG)
  <br>